Do the Digit Insurance

 What is the disadvantage of dual citizenship?

-You have to pay double tax and go through a long and pricey process to obtain dual citizenship.
+The main disadvantage of dual citizenship is that you must pay double tax and go through a long and costly process to obtain dual citizenship.

 Do individuals with dual citizenship need to pay taxes in both countries?